Buena Vista History

 Alsina Dearheimer, the resident and property owner who suggested the name Buena Vista, certainly knew how the Spanish words were pronounced, her first husband having been a language and music professor.
 But she insisted that the pronunciation for the town name be Americanized into “BEW-na,” borrowing the first syllable of the English word beautiful.
 Her suggestion carried the day.
 An interesting anomaly was born, and Dearheimer became known as the Mother of BEW-na Vista.
 To this day long time residents carry on the tradition and say “Bewna Vista”.
 If it is hard for visitors to swallow, it is suggested they just say “BEWNIE” or BV.

 When the little mountain town of Buena Vista, Colorado, was a brawling, burgeoning, dusty mining center with freight wagons pouring through enroute to the silver boom town of Leadville and the fabulous gold fields of St. Elmo; while a heavy traffic of creaking wagons brought rich ores to the local smelters, the town consisted mostly of hastily constructed tents and shanties.
-And don’t forget the 68 places where a man could get a drink!
-Then a group of folks put their resources together to build Buena Vista’s first church building.
-The year was 1879.
+And do not forget the 68 places where a man could get a drink!
+The Chamber of Commerce has been fortunate to occupy two of the historic buildings in Town that were built during that era.